Frequently Asked Questions

 ARE PROS INVITED?

-Four-time U.S. National Cyclocross Champion Jeremy Powers, who is one of the event organizers and the course designer, will lead out the Fundo.
-Jeremy is one of the nicest guys on the pro race circuit, and aims to shake the hand of every rider in attendance!
+JAM Fund Co-Founder and Four-time U.S. National Cyclocross Champion Jeremy Powers, who is our awesome course designer, will lead out the Fundo with JAM Fund riders and friends.
+Jeremy aims to shake the hand of every rider in attendance!
 Most of our riders are average cyclists like you.
-Of course, we've invited several other pro cyclists who support the JAM Fund and who enjoy the scenic riding in Western Massachusetts.
-In the past, our pro guests included Tim Johnson, Stephen Hyde, Anthony Clark, Jeremy Durrin, Gabby Durrin, Phil Gaimon, Brad Huff, Mo Bruno Roy, Jamie Driscoll, Lyne Bessette, Kevin Monahan, Emerson Oronte and Mike Creed.
+Of course, you will see other lifelong members of the JAM Fund Family including current National Cyclocross Champion Stephen Hyde (Cannondale/CyclocrossWorld), U23 Cyclocross National and World Champion Ellen Noble (Aspire Racing), Anthony Clark (Squid Bikes), Jeremy Durrin (NeonVelo) and U.S. National Criterium Champion Brad Huff (Rally Cycling), who has never missed a Grand Fundo yet!
+In the past, our pro guests included Tim Johnson, Gabby Durrin, Phil Gaimon, Mo Bruno Roy, Jamie Driscoll, Lyne Bessette, Kevin Monahan, Emerson Oronte and Mike Creed.
 Some familiar faces may show up again this year!

 IS THE RIDE SUPPORTED?